 How To Care For Your Terrarium

-Closed terrariums recycle their own moisture.
-You should see light condensation (As shown in image 3) in the morning that disappears by evening.
+Closed terrariums recycle their own moisture so you should see a light condensation (As shown in image 1) in the morning that disappears by evening.
+This flow state is what keeps your terrarium the healthiest and happiest

-If there’s no condensation at all: Its tooo dry (As shown in image 1).
+If there’s no condensation - Its tooo dry (As shown in image 2).
 Add a few tablespoons of water each day until it starts to appear.

-If it’s super foggy or dripping: That means there’s too much water (As shown in image 2).
-You can leave the lid off for a few days to let it dry out a bit, and gently wipe the inside with a paper towel if needed.
+If there’s a lot of condensation: That means there’s too much water (As shown in image 3).
+You can leave the lid off for a day to let it dry out a bit, then gently wipe the inside with a paper towel if needed.

 Water